 A five-minute drive brings you to Los Olivos where you can leave the car as everything is within walking distance.
 Stop by the Qupé tasting room for a stellar selection of Rhône varietals, especially the Sawyer Lindquist Grenache and Rousanne wines.
 Then, cross the street to Mattei’s Tavern, where you can settle in for dinner after a glass at The Watering Hole there for a tasting of Sandhi wines.
 These are beautiful expressions of the Santa Rita Hills: Chardonnays with minerally backbones and Pinot Noirs with an enviable blend of fruit, spice and earth.
 Finally, it’s just a short stroll to the Fess Parker Inn, a boutique hotel where all rooms and suites have a fireplace.

-Santa Barbara County: Where to stay, eat, shop and relax
+Santa Barbara travel guide: Where to stay, eat, shop and relax

 Relive the best and worst moments from the movie Sideways at this classic western steakhouse (where much of the movie was filmed).
 The menu features smoked duck, Texas quail and some serious steaks. hitchingpost2.com